Lowther Castle: Conservation and reopening

 In 2000 the Lowther Estate and English Heritage jointly commissioned a team of historians, landscapers, architects and engineers to review the status of the castle and its grounds, and they produced the Lowther Castle & Garden Conservation Plan.
 In 2005 the estate formed an informal partnership with the Northwest Development Agency, English Heritage, Cumbria Vision and the Royal Horticultural Society to regenerate the site.
 The objectives were to consolidate the ruin, restore the 50 acre garden and open the site to the public.
 Sheppard Robson RIBA were appointed as architects.
 The castle and 130 acres of grounds were transferred to a charity called the Lowther Castle and Gardens Trust in 2007 and the site opened to the public on 22 April 2011.

 After an initial £9 million consolidation, the castle and some gardens opened for public visits in 2011, for the first time since 1938; other garden areas were still overgrown at that time.

 In 2016, the Lowther family again began to manage the property in advance of the official reopening for the 2017 season.
 In March 2016 the property was sub-leased to Lowther Castle Limited, a non-charitable company formed to manage the activities undertaken at the Castle and Gardens.
 In summer 2016, The Lost Castle, the largest wooden playground in the country, was opened at Lowther Castle.
 The hand-built playground is made from 11 miles of sustainably sourced timber.

 A report in October 2018 summarised the situation at that time as follows: "The part-demolished castle shell and the wrecked garden have been resurrected with impressive energy and conviction.
-Lowther is now once again one of the leading showplaces of Cumbria".
+Lowther is now once again one of the leading showplaces of Cumbria."
 In the same year, the property was cited as the Large Visitor Attraction of the Year 2018 in the Cumbria Tourism Awards.

 Developments in the gardens continue.
 Work on the 130-acre garden was continuing in mid-2019, based on plans by Patrick James and Dominic Cole, under the guidance of designer Dan Pearson and the castle's current owner Jim Lowther (son of the 7th Earl of Lonsdale).

 One of the projects is the Garden in the Ruin, a new phase after the 2015 plantings, including Hydrangea aspera Sargentiana and Parthenocissus henryana.
-The new Rose Garden had already received 1,250 eglantine roses, underplanted with brunnera, Galium odoratum and Chaero-phylum hirsutum Roseum; in spring 2019, 6,000 perennials were added, white Geranium macrorrhizum White-Ness, Calamintha sylvatica Menthe and Brunnera macrophylla Betty Bowring and Narcissus poeticus and Camassia leichtlinii alba.
+The new Rose Garden had already received 1,250 eglantine roses, underplanted with brunnera, Galium odoratum and Chaerophyllum hirsutum Roseum; in spring 2019, 6,000 perennials were added, white Geranium macrorrhizum White-Ness, Calamintha sylvatica Menthe and Brunnera macrophylla Betty Bowring and Narcissus poeticus and Camassia leichtlinii alba.